3+ years experience in insurance and personal finance editing

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Buying a car with a rebuilt title has advantages and disadvantages.
 A car with a rebuilt title often costs less than an average used car, which might be tempting amid rising car prices.
-That said, car insurance companies may offer limited coverage options when it comes time to insure your rebuilt vehicle.
+But car insurance companies may offer limited coverage options when it comes time to insure your rebuilt vehicle.

 You can still stay protected on the road while driving a vehicle with a rebuilt title.
 Here’s what you should know about how to insure a car with a rebuilt title, including some best practices for choosing coverage.